lsst-sitcom/sitcomtn-037/index.rst

 FAFF has shown that item 1 is feasible, which was presented in the `Potential Paths for Implementation`_ subsection of `Deliverable 2: Rapid Analysis Calculated Metrics`_.

 The full focal plane sensing.....
-FIXME: Awaiting information from Chuck and the I/O from the RA characterization.
+FIXME: Awaiting information from RHL  and the I/O from the RA characterization.

 Of course, the projects also needs to have the capacity to store, power, and cool the machines at the summit.
 In discussions with Christian Silva, the Chilean IT manager, he informed us that 2500 cores can be run on Cerro Pachón if needed.
 FIXME: GET A MORE OFFICIAL STATEMENT from Cristian regarding current load versus capacity.

+FIXME: Moving RA to the summit relaxes much of the concern regarding the lack of definition on degraded mode.
+Also makes cluster management and maintenance easier by co-locating hardware and services.

+FIXME: FAFF recommends moving to the summit, even if it means the AOS calculation needs to be run at USDF.

+Degraded mode then will still have IQ feedback to observers.

 .. _Deliverable 6: